tax-prep.py — works great for one question

 - You add hybrid verification only when output risk justifies the extra cost.

-If you can explain that sequence clearly at chapter end, continuity from Chapters 7 and 8 is intact.
+If you can explain that sequence clearly at chapter end, continuity from the File Processing and Computation & Data Extraction chapters is intact.

-A Chapter 8 script can be excellent and still hit hard limits:
+A Computation & Data Extraction chapter scripts can be excellent and still hit hard limits:

 - New question, new loop.
 Every evolving query means rewriting application logic instead of just asking a different question.